VaggelisSpi/SysPro_MiniSearchEngine/README.md

 # MiniSearchEngine

-Implemeted a mini search engine in C++.
+Implemented a mini search engine in C++.
 Compile the project with
 ```
 make
 ```